KrisD2004/ReadMe/301/class03/README.md

 Pass the method as a prop to the child component.
 In the child component, use the prop to invoke the method.
 4. To invoke a method that was passed to a child component from a parent component, the child component needs to call the method using the prop that was passed to it.

+## things i want to know more about

+I want to know more about how to know when to use the map function